Azure/azure-sdk-for-net/README.md

-# Microsoft Azure SDK for .NET
+# Azure SDK for .NET

-This repository contains official .NET client libraries for Microsoft Azure services.
+This repository contains official .NET client libraries for Azure services.

 You can find NuGet packages for these libraries [here](packages.md).